 For individuals not currently participating in a company-sponsored retirement plan, there are limited solutions for retirement planning.
 These programs are subject to income limitations, which we are happy to discuss with you.

 A tax deductible retirement plan set up with a financial institution or brokerage, where you can contribute personally or via payroll deduction.
-The annual contribution limit for 2021 per individual is $6,000, or $7,000 if you are age 50 or older and in 2020 per indiviual is $6,000, or $7,000 if you’re age 50 or older.
+The annual contribution limit for 2021 per individual is $6,000, or $7,000 if you are age 50 or older and in 2020 per indiviual it was also $6,000, or $7,000 if you are age 50 or older.

 Tax Benefits: Contributions are Tax Deductible and Investment Earnings accumulate Tax-Deferred, and you don’t pay taxes until a withdrawal is made.

 Note: There are restrictions to your Tax Deductible Contributions if you,or your spouse, are covered by an employer-sponsored plan and limits based upon total earnings.

 Roth IRAs are a special type of Individual Retirement Account that you may qualify for based on your income level.
-The annual contribution limit for 2021 per individual is $6,000, or $7,000 if you are age 50 or older and in 2020 per indiviual is $6,000, or $7,000 if you’re age 50 or older.
+The annual contribution limit for 2021 per individual is $6,000, or $7,000 if you are age 50 or older and in 2020 per indiviual it was also $6,000, or $7,000 if you are age 50 or older.
 It is not tax deductible, but distributions are tax-free when you follow the rules, and you can tap your contributions (but not your earnings) any time tax-free and penalty-free.

 Individuals who expect their tax rate to be higher during retirement than it is now may benefit from a Roth IRA, making them ideal savings vehicles for young, lower-income workers who won’t miss the upfront tax deduction, but will benefit from decades of tax-free, compounded growth.